 Top 3 strains for working out

 Common sense for a seasoned marijuana user would be to stick to the lighter sativa strains for activities and save the heavy indicas for the post-workout relaxation.
 But with all of the strains now available to us, from CBD-rich strains to hybrids, the lines aren’t so clearly drawn.
 Hybrids especially have unpredictable effects on different people.
 The best thing you can do is become a discerning advocate of consumption.
 Look for edibles and other products that fit in with your regimen and have fun experimenting safely with strains and activities.
 As you do so, try to journal your workouts to track your progress, as well as observations about how certain strains and products affect you so you can set up a more sustainable routine as you go.
+So grab your workout bag and your Bong or Water Pipe and chose one of these 3 to get you started.

 This SinCity Seeds strain is a sativa-dominant hybrid strain with a strong sense of purpose.
 Relax as it’s motivating influence takes you for a hike, a power yoga class, or finishing up your chores.
 The strain was born from a marriage of White Strawberry and White Nightmare strains, so expect some softness (and a gorgeous strawberry candy aroma) mixed with something a little harsher and invigorating.